jacjac1235/jacjac1235/README.md

 ### Hi!
 My name is Jack Smith, and I am  a student at The Ohio State University!
-I am majoring in Information Systems with a minor in Computer and Information Science!

-I enjoy learning about computers and how to code!
+I am majoring in Information Systems.
+I am passionate about cybersecurity and that is the field I want to pursue a career in!